Ak-yerr/Automatic-Dog-Door-Project-PLTW/README.md

 cat > /mnt/user-data/outputs/dog-door/README.md << 'EOF'
 # Automatic Dog Door

+This is a project that me and three other engineering students built as our final capstone project for the Project Lead the Way (PLTW) program from November 2024 to May 2025.
+This project was presented to a board of industry experts who gave a 96% functionality rating on our prototype.

 An Arduino-based automatic dog door that uses a PIR motion sensor to detect approach, an RC522 RFID reader to verify an authorized tag on the dog's collar, and a NEMA 17 stepper motor to open and close the door.
 Access events are logged with real timestamps to a local web server running on a connected PC, with a web UI for monitoring and manual override.
 The system runs fully standalone when no PC is connected.

 ---